ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/overview.markdown

 A hashing algorithm is applied to each document ID, generating a number between **0** and **1,048,575**.
 The resulting number determines the bucket number where the document is stored.
 (Note: This default hashing method differs when using prefixed sharding.
-Learn more in [todo..](../todo..).)
+Learn more in [Bucket management](../sharding/administration/sharding-by-prefix#bucket-management).)

 Since the buckets are pre-assigned to the shards,
 the bucket number assigned to a document also determines which shard the document will reside on.